-Before you begin, when importing a configuration file, make sure that it is exported from an MVE of the same version.
+Before you begin importing a configuration file, make sure that it is exported from the same version of MVE.

 - 1 From the Configurations menu, click All Configurations. - 2 Do either of the following: - To import a configuration file, click Import, browse to the configuration file, and then click Import. - To export a configuration file, select a configuration, and then click Export.